ibm-cloud-docs/vpc/vsi_is_profiles.md

 For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-bandwidth-allocation-profiles) and [Adjusting total storage bandwidth allocation from the API](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=api#adjusting-bandwidth-allocation-api).
 {: api}

+### Bandwidth allocation with multiple data volumes
+{: #bandwidth-multi-volumes}

+The bandwidth for volumes is shared by all the attached volumes.
+To ensure reasonable boot times, a minimum of 393 MBps is allocated to the primary boot volume.
+The data volumes share the remaining bandwidth.
+You can attach up to 12 data volumes to your instance.
+The data volumes are assigned bandwidth that is proportional to their maximum bandwidth.
+For example, if you have an instance with four identical data volumes but you are using only one volume, then that volume can get only the bandwidth that is assigned to it, one fourth of the overall volumes bandwidth.

 ### Bandwidth allocation with multiple network interfaces
 {: #bandwidth-multi-vnic}